 The general fund is the School District's primary operating fund.
-The general fund had revenues of \$5,378,485 and expenditures of \$5,184,194.
-The general fund ended the year with a \$194,291 increase in fund balance for a total fund balance of \$1,909,322 as of June 30, 2022.
-The smaller increase was a result of significant increases for expenditures due to increased basic needs and instructional staff expenditures.
-There was no significant change in revenues for the general fund.
+The general fund had revenues of \$5,996,456 and expenditures of \$5,710,364.
+The general fund ended the year with a \$286,092 increase in fund balance for a total fund balance of \$2,195,414 as of June 30, 2023.
+Previously mentioned increases in unrestricted state aid, property tax, and one-time grant from the state were the primary drivers of revenues increases over the previous year.
+The one-time 147(c)2 grant was required to be spent on pensions and other additional grants received are on a reimbursement basis - these were causes in large part for the increase in expenditures over the previous year.

-The debt service fund, a major fund, had a decrease in fund balance of \$76,510 for a total fund balance of \$167,730 as of year-end.
-The decrease was a result of debt service expenditures being greater than property tax revenue received.
+The debt service fund, a major fund, had an increase in fund balance of \$28,160 for a total fund balance of \$195,890 as of year-end.
+The increase was a result of debt service expenditures being less than property taxes and state loan revolving fund proceeds.

-The capital projects fund, a major fund, had a decrease in fund balance of \$1,472,436, for a total fund balance of \$543,586 as of year-end.
-The significant decrease was caused by increased capital outlay during the year.
+The capital projects fund, a major fund, had a decrease in fund balance of \$31,259, for a total fund balance of \$512,330 as of year-end.
+The decrease was the result of the School District continuing to expend remaining proceeds on the designated capital projects, while the only revenues were from interest on unexpended proceeds.